Can Police Search Your Car Without a Warrant? Know Your Rights

 Key Takeaways

-• Police can search your car without a warrant under several exceptions: probable cause, consent, search incident to arrest, inventory search, and plain view
+• Police can search your car without a warrant under several exceptions, including probable cause (automobile exception), consent, search incident to arrest, plain view doctrine, and inventory searches after impoundment[1]

 Xem Ngay